| Home > MO > Spencer

 vintage Phillips 66 and a classic orange Phillips 66 sign.

-this 2012 photo of the stone front of the cafe the windows announced
+In this 2023 photo of the stone front of the cafe the windows announced

 the availability of Cold Drinks, Lunches, Cigarettes, and Cigars.
 This